 The Department of Asian Languages and Cultures (ALC) is proud of its long and excellent tradition of language instruction.
-The Department offers instruction in fourteen Asian languages: Bengali, classical and modern Chinese, Filipino, Hindi, Indonesian, classical and modern Japanese, Javanese, Korean, Punjabi, Sanskrit, Thai, classical and modern Tibetan, Urdu and Vietnamese.
+The Department offers instruction in fourteen Asian languages: Bengali, classical and modern Chinese, Filipino, Hindi, Indonesian, classical and modern Japanese, Korean, Punjabi, Sanskrit, Tamil, Thai, classical and modern Tibetan, Urdu and Vietnamese.
 Most of these languages are offered from the beginner's level to the advanced level, with many offering advanced topics courses.

 The Department's core courses in the modern languages of East, South, and Southeast Asia are designed to develop proficiency in the basic skills of speaking, oral comprehension, reading and writing.
 All of the ALC language courses are listed under “Asian Languages” (ASIANLAN) in the LSA Course Guide.